nwcol/hybrid-zones/readme.md

 	pedigree_table = trial.pedigree_table

-`trial` will also include its own parameter set as an instance variable.
+`trial` will also include its own parameters as an instance variable.
 If we wish to see part of the pedigree, rows can be printed with

 	print(pedigree_table.cols)